kjz99/SimpleNetworkingClient/Readme.md

 ```

 # Unit/Integration Tests
-The JSS.SimpleNetworkingClient.UnitTests contains the unit tests.<br/>
+The JSS.SimpleNetworkingClient.UnitTests contains the unit and integration tests.<br/>
-In the Unit subfolder all unit tests are located and in the integration subfolder all the integration and load tests are located.<br/>
+In the Unit subfolder all unit tests are located and in the integration subfolder, all the integration and load tests are located.<br/>
 All the unit/integration tests are self contained and only need read/write access to tcp sockets on port 514.

 # Pitfalls
-## The TcpClient is not reliable on Windows
+## The .Net TcpClient is not reliable on Windows
 The TcpClient connection is not fully reliable on Windows.
 The Winsock tcp stack that is used by the .Net TcpClient, has known design deficiencies.<br/>
 It does not always detect that a remote party has closed the connection, leading to zombie connections.<br/>
 This can cause the TcpClient to think that the connection is still open.
 Reading from the stream will not return an exception.<br/>